179 London Road, Calton, Glasgow.

 This is the oldest established pub in the city of Glasgow dating back to the 1600s.
 However the original Old Burnt Barns was demolished and this pub stands in it’s place.

-To read the full history of the Old Barns click here.
+To read the full history of the Old Barns check out our book here.

 Exterior view of the Old Barns, August 2005.